What a long strange trip it’s been…

 The first control (134 km/03:40 Thurs 07.25) was at a B&B in Clearwater and I had not gotten off my bike since the start.
 I grabbed a sandwich and some cookies and filled the bottles and was off in 10 minutes.
 I figured the less time I wasted early would come in handy later.
 The daylight came up around 4 a.m. and the roads were good.
 The next control (229 km/08:25 Thurs 07.25) was in Blue River.
 Here I met up with Mark and Greg and saw them on and off till the Tete Jaune Cache control (339 km/13:15 Thurs 07.25).
 It was blazing hot and we rode in with Greg and Bill who were in the 84 hour group and much faster then me!
 I ate some melon and filled the bottles for another stretch, though I forgot to have a cup of coffee for the caffeine I wished I had later on.
 After leaving the control I fell off the back again and just picked a good pace for getting to my sleep break at Jasper.
 Mark and I rode this section together and both of us were running really short of water and starting to feel the effects of dehydration.
 I felt pretty OK, but Mark looked a bit dry and I was worried about leaving him.
 He’s generally ahead of me so I knew something wasn’t quite up to par.
 I begged a partial water bottle from a French tourist and then we found a campground Mark had seen the sign for earlier.
 We hand pumped copious amounts of water and sat in the shade until the mosquitoes started dining.
 It was like manna from heaven.

 We got into the Jasper control (443 km/18:57 Thurs 07.25) and I found the shower and food (barley soup and potatoes) perfect sources of energy.
 Mark and everyone else had a motel for the night, but rather than crash their party, I decided to spend the night there.
 I talked with Roger Holt and a few others and then to my nap spot and crashed for a couple hours.
 I was up by midnight and after some food and water, started the trek south on Highway 93 down the Icefields Parkway.
 I saw Greg C., Mark, Bill and Greg Z. leaving the motel, but knew they would catch me eventually, so I just kept going.
 The night was still and my mind was booming with thoughts and some hesitation at riding alone into the land of wild animals.
 I’ve spent countless days in the wilderness and have encountered numerous bears, elk and cougars, but I felt rather vulnerable for some reason.
 I saw an owl fly low over the road and as the daylight came on I saw two kingfishers.
 The road started tilting up a bit more and soon the lights of a tandem came by and said hello, so I knew I was creeping along.
 Bill and Greg C. eventually caught me and I rode with them awhile before they moved along to keep a more ambitious pace of a 70 hour finish.
 I appreciated them slowing down and riding with me for a bit, as it was getting boring listening to my head chattering to itself.
 Little did I know that this was to be how most of my journey would be.
-The view of the mountains was spectacular from nearly evvery direction, and I used them as an opportunity to stretch my neck every so often.
+The view of the mountains was spectacular from nearly every direction, and I used them as an opportunity to stretch my neck every so often.

 I had already acquired a bit of saddle trauma, as the roads increasingly suffered from frost heaves and cracks that relentlessly pounded my rear end and hands.
 As I got closer to the control the road went up and the philosophy of no drop bags started to wear on me as I carried front panniers with nearly 20 lbs of clothes and sleeping gear.
 That and not having quite low enough gears made the final climb to the Columbia Icefields Center a standing only affair.
-My left achilles was crying and now my right one started a similar chorus.
+My left Achilles was crying and now my right one started a similar chorus.
 Ouch!
 I finally made the top the main climb as the rain was just starting.
 I decided to just go for the decent but soon had to stop in the torrential downpour that ensued to pull on a jacket and wool gloves.
 I didn’t mind the rain and actually enjoyed having some wild weather to wash away the heat of the previous day.
 The surrounding peaks were magnificent.
 Large hanging icefields, glaciers and glorious mountains.

 I made the control (548 km/07:14 Fri 07.26) and slopped around the water filled parking lot till I finally found the control entrance.
 I hung my things out to dry a bit and headed for the restaurant for a hot breakfast which I shared with Greg Z., Roger and Robert.
 Ham and eggs and a few cups of coffee helped get me re-energized and then I met up with Kent too, who had started with the 84 hr. group.
 From that point on I kept contact off and on with Greg Z. and Kent, both strong riders, and they acted as a gauge on my progress.
 As we were about to leave, Greg Z. had a look at his rear hub which was puking grease.
 The wheel didn’t wobble and it spun fine, so my only advice was to just ride it till it died, but I don’t think that was much comfort to him…Kent and I both run Phil hubs and they are worth their money.
 We finally headed out about an hour later and started the quick climb and then a screaming downhill.
 This was one of those times I love being a “coastie”.
 Unfortunately, Greg Z.’s bike started some crazy oscillating and he could barely stop it.
 It was an unknown ailment and he’d never had the problem before and didn’t afterward either.
 Very odd.
 We stopped along the way and got some chocolate milk and water at Saskatchewan River Crossing.

 This next stretch was my nemesis.
 After the downhill portion ended I started the long road and eventual climb to Bow Pass.
 My ass was killing me and my attitude was less then stellar to boot.
 All I wanted was to get through it.
 Greg and Kent were ahead and I was glad they didn’t have to listen to my whining.
-Everything hurt, both achilles, both feet, hands and butt.
+Everything hurt, both Achilles, feet, hands and butt.
 The road surface was abysmal.
 And then the climbing started…had there been anywhere to stop, I might have, but there was none, so I just kept going.
 Slowly I made it up the hill and finally crested the top after being passed by most of the Danish riders and a few more folks too.

 As I lay there massaging my legs and eating some snacks, one of the Danish riders, Vera, came up and asked if everything was OK.
 That was one of those moments that was really nice, someone who didn’t know me but definitely knew what the ordeal was all about.
 After a few moments to gather my thoughts and have a snack I headed out before the mosquitoes ate too much of me.